 The APO Programme offers a structured learning experience to young graduates as well as exposure to international cooperation activities in a highly specialized and challenging environment.

 FAO’s APO Programme is one of the oldest and largest within the United Nations system.
-It started in 1954 and now gives nationals from more than 30 different countries experience in the field of international cooperation, contributing to FAO’s mission of building a world without hunger.
+It started in 1954 and now gives nationals from different countries experience in the field of international cooperation, contributing to FAO’s mission of building a world without hunger.

 Associate Professional Officers are young people selected and sponsored by their own government to work for FAO.
 The government pays the APO's salary and benefits usually for a period of two to three years.
 Some resource partners also support APOs from developing countries to ensure that there is a diversity of nationalities in the Programme.